-Now, we analyze the derivatives of cost functions and see whether they gather close to each other to make consensus over time or not.
-Recall that the derivatives of the cost function with respect to consumption are $\nabla_x g_i(.)$ and with respect to production are $\nabla_y g_i(.)$, that are shown in Figure \ref{fig3} for single simulation.
-We observe in Figure \ref{fig3}(a) that the ratio of derivatives with respect to consumption $\nabla_x g_i(.)$ for selected prosumers of class $1$ comes closer to $1$ over time and similarly the ratio of derivatives for selected prosumers of class $2$ comes closer to $1$ over time.
-Thus, we say that the derivatives make consensus asymptotically, which is a necessary and sufficient condition for optimality as described in \ref{opt_cond}.
-Notice that because both the derivatives (with respect to consumption and production) are same, therefore we illustrate here just one of them.
-For further analysis of consensus of derivatives of each class of prosumers, we plot the shaded errorbars as depicted in Figure \ref{fig3}(b) and \ref{fig3}(c).
-It is observed that in both the cases the derivatives gather close to each other over time, hence make consensus in their respective classes.
-We clarify here that, because of the chosen initial values, probabilities $\sigma_{i,x}(k)$ may overshoot at the start of the algorithm, to keep them in the valid range, we use $\min \big \{1, \Omega_x(k) \frac{\nabla_x{g_i \big (\overline{x}_i(k),\overline{y}_i(k) \big) }}{ \overline{x}_i(k)}\big \}$.
-Similar steps are used to keep $\sigma_{i,y}(k)$ in the valid probability range.
+Now, we analyze the derivatives of the cost functions and see, whether they gather close to each other to make consensus over time or not.
+Recall that the derivative of the cost function with respect to consumption is $\nabla_x g_i(.)$ and with respect to production is $\nabla_y g_i(.)$, that are shown in Figure \ref{fig3} for a single simulation.
+We plot the shaded errorbars as depicted in Figure \ref{fig3}(a) and \ref{fig3}(b).
+It is observed that in both the cases the derivatives gather close to each other over time.
+Therefore, we say that the derivatives make consensus asymptotically in their respective prosumer communities, which is a necessary and sufficient condition for optimality as described in Subsection \ref{opt_cond}.
+Notice that because both the derivatives (with respect to consumption and production) are same, therefore, we illustrate here just one of them.
+We clarify here that because of the chosen initial values, the probability $\sigma_{i,x}(k)$ may overshoot at the start of the algorithm; to keep it in the valid range, we use $\min \big \{1, \Omega_x(k) \frac{\nabla_x{g_i \big (\overline{x}_i(k),\overline{y}_i(k) \big) }}{ \overline{x}_i(k)}\big \}$.
+Similar step is used to keep $\sigma_{i,y}(k)$ in the valid probability range.